Gantt Chart¶

 Warning

-When an axis is added to the header area, its value can only be of the same or smaller granularity.
-For example, if the first axis displays the Day level, only Day or Hour can be selected for the second axis.
-If Hour is selected, only Minute will be available for the next axis, and so on.
+When an axis is added to the header area, its value can only be of the same or smaller granularity, according to the options set in the Dur field.
+For example, if the first header axis displays the Day level, only Day or Hour can be selected for the second header axis.
+If Hour is the unit of measure of Duration, the available values will range from Day to the Duration unit of measure.

 Tip

-When dealing with a date, it is possible to choose whether the month value is written in letters or in numeral format.
+When dealing with a date, it is possible to choose whether the month value is written in letters or in numeral format in the Format field.
 For example:

 To visualize the month value in letters, users can specify